 On a regular basis, I teach that sex is a gift from God, and it is.
 Regardless of the current level of satisfaction in your marriage, sex is a blessing from the Creator.
 He wants you to experience loving, creative, and exciting sex with your spouse.
 That’s God’s plan, and after over forty years of marriage, I can tell you from firsthand experience—it’s awesome when his plan comes together.

-Few want to hear this, and even fewer believe it nowadays, but illicit sex outside of your marriage, including adultery and pornography, are costly.
+Few want to hear this, and even fewer believe it nowadays, but illicit sex outside of your marriage, including adultery and pornography, is costly.
 Tragically, we humans tend to focus on the “fringe benefits” of immorality rather than the high cost of our infidelities.

 According to researchers: